Get 4 months of Amazon Music Unlimited for 99p

 How does Amazon Music Unlimited work?

 Amazon Music Unlimited works much like other music streaming services – you can listen to any song anytime, anywhere.
-Simply log into the Amazon Music website, download the app to your PC or mobile or connect an Alexa compatible device and you’re free to play songs, build playlists, get recommendations or even download music to listen offline.
+Simply log into the Amazon Music website, download the app to your PC or mobile or connect an Alexa compatible device, such as the new Amazon Echo, and you’re free to play songs, build playlists, get recommendations or even download music to listen offline.

 Audio enthusiasts can also upgrade to Amazon Music HD for premium quality songs for an extra £5 a month, or get a 90-day free trial.